 Since JMX is a component-based technology by Java EE, different software vendors provide various components.
 This division of components allows vendors to develop software under their area of expertise.

 JMX manages the components under the below-mentioned layers:

 - Instrumentation It comprises all resources, applications you write, and other manageable objects.
 In this section, developers of the application create Managed Beans (MBeans) which includes the properties or specifications (attributes) and methods or procedures (operations) that they want to reveal to the external management system.

 - Agent This layer comprises application servers and the Java Virtual Machine (JVM).
 It contains a record of MBeans and the common interface for accessing, creating, and destroying MBeans.
 The agent also helps as a time and monitoring service and allows services to remote clients.

 - Distributed Services You have the other Java EE applications in this layer, also known as management consoles.
 The function of the management console is to receive or send requests from the agent component.
 This component is often an adapter or a plug-in that allows a management console to help multiple management protocols like JMX and SNMP.

 The Rise of JMX Monitoring

 Java Management Extensions technology simply provides the standards to manage the JVM resources like devices, applications, and services to monitor the JVM performance.
 However, drawing out metrics from JMX is not an easy task for developers and admins who want to know more about their applications.

-Why Do You Need To Use JMX Monitoring Tools?
+Why You Need To Use JMX Monitoring Tools

 There are multiple benefits of using JMX monitoring tools.